Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

-It deserves to be mentioned that the first term in Eq. (\ref{fun-1}) coincides with the expected runtime of classical random walk on an $n$-circle which moves to $k \ominus 1$ with probability $a^2$ and moves to $n \ominus (k \oplus 1)$ with probability $b^2$ from position $k > 0$.
-As an example, the expected steps taken by the quantum random walk on a $5$-circle starting from state $\ket{L}\ket{k}$ equals to the expected runtime of the classical random walk in Figure \ref{fig_cw} start from $k$ and terminates at $t$.
+It deserves to mention that the first term in Eq. (\ref{fun-1}) coincides with the expected runtime of classical random walk on an $n$-circle which moves to $k - 1$ with probability $a^2$ and moves to $n - (k + 1)$ with probability $b^2$ from position $0 < k < n$.
+For example, the expected steps taken by the quantum random walk on a $6$-circle starting from state $\ket{L}\ket{k}$ are equal to the expected runtime of the classical random walk in Figure \ref{fig_cw} starting from $k$ and terminating at $t$.